sevenMDL/quickbill-desk/docs/purchase-process.md

 · White-label under your brand
 · Keep all profits from your usage
 · Be the exclusive owner of this codebase
+· Resell your customized version
+· Add to your product portfolio

+---

-⚠️ Important Notes
+## ⚠️ Important Notes

 · No technical support included
 · No updates or bug fixes
 · No refunds after delivery
 · Code provided "as-is"
 · You assume all responsibility

-💬 Ready to Own This Exclusively?

-Email: omersaif090@gmail.com
-Subject: "Exclusive QuickBill Desk Purchase"
+· Due diligence recommended before purchase

+---

+## 💬 Contact for Purchase

+**Email:** quickbill.desk@gmail.com

+**Subject:** "QuickBill Desk Purchase - $799"

-What to Include:
+**What to Include:**

 · Preferred payment method
 · Any questions about exclusivity
-· Any technically questions or details you want to know
+· Any technical questions or details you want to know

-Response Time: Within 24 hours
+**Response Time:** Within 24 hours
+*Serious inquiries only - please review documentation first*

 ---

+## 🎁 Bonus: Immediate Value Realization

+· Day 1: Have a professional invoicing system running · Week 1: Start billing clients and generating revenue · Month 1: Recover your investment through client usage · Year 1: Save $3,000+ vs SaaS subscriptions

+---

 One payment.
 Exclusive ownership.
 Code removed from market.
-Your $499 buys a unique business asset that won't be resold.
+Your $799 buys a unique business asset that won't be resold.

-Limited Availability - Once sold, this codebase is gone forever from the market.
+**Limited Availability** - Once sold, this codebase is gone forever from the market.